The latest in a new AJ series looking at architects who have saved buildings from the bulldozers or brought them back from the brink of ruin

 Had demolition ever been considered?

-Apart from retaining the original fabric, what other aspects of your design reduce the whole-life carbon impact of the building?
+Aside from retaining the original fabric, what other aspects of your design reduce the whole-life carbon impact of the building?

 Were the planners supportive of the proposals?